-Pre-requisite(s): A "C-" or higher in PHSX205 and PHSX206
+Pre-requisite(s): A "C-" or higher in PHSX205 and M151

 This is the second semester of a two semester series of college physics.
-Topics covered include states of matter and quantum mechanics.
-The lab component complements lecture material.
+Topics covered include electrostatics, DC circuits, optics, and introduction to modern physics.
+Includes a lab component that complements lecture material.